Chakyl/society-sunlit-valley/TRANSLATIONS.md

 ## What files to translate
 There are four categories of translation files:
-- Mod translations (For example, a Create mod translation).
+- **Mod translations** (For example, a Create mod translation).
 These should be submitted to the mod author if possible!
-- Modpack specific overrides.
+- **Modpack specific overrides**.
 If two mods add the same thing or is named something I don't like, I rename it!
 These can be found in `kubejs/assets/MODID/lang/en_us` folders for every mod.
-- Society items and blocks.
+- **Society items and blocks**.
 These can be found [here](https://github.com/Chakyl/society-sunlit-valley/blob/master/kubejs/assets/society/lang/en_us_template.json) and the contents should be added to `society/lang/lang_code.json` file.
 It's done this way because Sunlit Valley is made in English and that template file is generated every update for all the Society items/blocks in the pack.
-- Quests translations are located in `kubejs/assets/ftbquestlocalizer/lang`. **These translations are low priority as it takes a ton of time and effort to translate, and quests often change every update**.
+- **Quests translations** are located in `kubejs/assets/ftbquestlocalizer/lang`. **These translations are low priority as it takes a ton of time and effort to translate, and quests often change every update**.

 There is also the `translations` folder which contains all translation files for a language.
 This is useful for organizing translations and keeping all language specific files in one place, but not strictly required at the moment.